andreykln/Engine_One/README.md

 BRDF light

-FXAA (based on NVIDIA white paper)
+FXAA (based on NVIDIA white paper by Timothy Lottes)

 occlusion culling with AABB